jaro0024/Bamazon/README.md

 ![Product Chosen is Out of Stock](/images/outOfStock.png)

-* Since the item is in stock, it shows the order summary and ends connection
+* Since the item is in stock, it shows the order summary and ends connection:

 ![Product Chosen is in Stock](/images/inStock.png)